SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 The easiest way to reason about the WebGPU rasterizer is this:

 it is a staged scene pipeline.
-It encodes one prepared flush into a GPU-friendly scene, plans the work and scratch resources for that scene, transforms the scene through scheduling passes into tile-relative segment work, and runs one fine pass that writes the final pixels.
+It stages one retained encoded scene, plans the work and scratch resources for that scene, transforms the scene through scheduling passes into tile-relative segment work, and runs one fine pass that writes the final pixels.

 If that model is clear, the major types fall into place: